Discontinuous collocation methods and gravitational self-force applications: Introduction

-Finite-difference and spectral methods are commonly used for numerically solving ordinary or partial differential equations.
-Such methods are highly efficient and accurate when the solution is smooth.
-When discontinuities are present, however, oscillations due to Gibbs phenomena arise that contaminate the solution and cause loss of convergence.
+Characteristic finite-difference methods have been highly successful, but their extension, for instance, from second to fourth order involves considerable effort and extensive code rewriting.
+Finite-difference and spectral methods, commonly used for numerically solving ordinary or partial differential equations, are highly efficient and accurate when the solution is smooth.
+When discontinuities are present, however, oscillations due to Gibbs phenomena arise that contaminate the solution and cause loss of point-wise convergence.
 Several workarounds exist and are commonly used to suppress or avoid these phenomena.
 However, they typically come at a cost.
-For piecewise analytic solutions, domain decomposition avoids the point of discontinuity, but can make implementation complicated and computation expensive, especially in time-dependent problems with moving discontinuities, as remapping of coordinates or regridding is required at each time step.
+For piecewise analytic solutions, domain decomposition is highly accurate as it avoids the point of discontinuity and recovers the lost convergence, but numerical implementation can be complicated: for certain numerical-relativity problems that involve moving discontinuities, the requirements of remapping of coordinates or regridding at each time step add to the computational cost and complexity.
 For finite-difference methods, lowering the order of approximation globally or near the discontinuity reduces oscillations but sacrifices accuracy.
 For spectral methods, applying filtering techniques can improve the convergence properties of the solution away from discontinuities, but the accuracy near discontinuities remains poor \cite{Boyd2001}.
-Post-processing of the resulting oscillatory data using direct \cite{Gottlieb1992,Gottlieb1994,Gottlieb1996,Gottlieb1995,Gottlieb1995a,Gottlieb1997,GottliebDavidSigal2003} and inverse \cite{Jung2004} Gegenbauer reconstruction can recover spectrally convergent non-oscillatory solutions.
+Post-processing of the resulting oscillatory data using direct \cite{Gottlieb1992,Gottlieb1994,Gottlieb1996,Gottlieb1995,Gottlieb1995a,Gottlieb1997,GottliebDavidSigal2003,2019JCoPh.390..527P} and inverse \cite{Jung2004} Gegenbauer reconstruction can recover spectrally convergent non-oscillatory solutions.
 This approach has been successfully used in several contexts, such as magnetic resonance imaging \cite{Archibald2003,Archibald2002,Archibald2004} and evolving nonlinear hyperbolic systems \cite{Shu1995}.
-Nevertheless, reconstruction techniques are also computationally expensive and subject to complications.
+Nevertheless, reconstruction techniques are computationally expensive (the cost of reconstruction is $O(N^2)$ where $N$ is the number of gridpoints) and subject to complications.
 For instance, the Gegenbauer transformation matrices become ill-conditioned for high-degree polynomials \cite{Jung2004}.
 In addition, the reconstruction must be constrained to use a sufficiently small ratio of order to truncation, which can impair its effectiveness in certain applications \cite{Boyd2005}.